Santiago: Greater Santiago

 In 1967, the new Pudahuel International Airport was opened, and after years of discussion, construction of the Santiago Metro began in 1969.
 The first phase of the Metro, which ran beneath the western section of Alameda, was opened in 1975 and soon became one of the most prestigious buildings in the city.
 Over the following years, the Metro continued to expand, with two perpendicular lines in place by the end of 1978.
 Building telecommunications infrastructure was also an important development of this period, as reflected in the construction of the Torre Entel, which, since its construction in 1975, has become one of the symbols of the capital and remained the tallest structure in the country for two decades.

 After the military coup of 1973 and the establishment of the military regime, significant changes in urban planning did not occur until the 1980s when the government embraced a neoliberal economic model.
 In 1979, the master plan was revised, expanding the urban area to over 62,000 hectares for real estate development.
 This led to urban sprawl, particularly in La Florida, causing the city to reach 40,619 hectares in size in the early 1990s.
 According to the 1992 census, Santiago became the country's most populous municipality, with 328,881 residents.

+On March 21, 1981, a fire in the Torre Santa María killed 11 people.

-Tragically, a powerful earthquake struck the city on March 3, 1985, causing minimal casualties but leaving many homeless and destroying numerous historic buildings.
+A powerful earthquake struck the city on 3 March 1985, causing minimal casualties but leaving many homeless and destroying numerous historic buildings.

 The metropolis in the early twenty-first century

 With the onset of the transition to democracy in 1990, the city of Santiago surpassed four million inhabitants, with the majority residing in the south, particularly in La Florida, which was the most populous area, followed by Puente Alto and Maipú.
 The real estate development in these municipalities, as well as in others such as Quilicura and Peñalolén, was largely driven by the construction of housing projects for middle-class families.
-Meanwhile, high-income families relocated to the foothills, now referred to as Barrio Alto, boosting the population of Las Condes and giving rise to new communes, including Vitacura and Lo Barnechea.
+Meanwhile, high-income families relocated to the foothills, now commonly referred to as Barrio Alto, boosting the population of Las Condes and giving rise to young communes, including Lo Barnechea and Vitacura, both established in 1981 and 1991, respectively.

 The area around Providencia Avenue became an important commercial hub in the eastern sector.
 This development extended to the Barrio Alto, which became an attractive location for the construction of high-rise buildings.
-Major companies and financial corporations established themselves in the area, giving rise to a thriving modern business center known as Sanhattan.
+Major companies and financial corporations established themselves in the area, giving rise to a thriving modern business center commonly known as Sanhattan.
 The departure of these companies to Barrio Alto and the construction of shopping centers all around the city created a crisis in the city center.
-To reinvigorate the area, the government transformed the main shopping streets into pedestrian walkways, such as Paseo Ahumada, and offered tax benefits for the construction of residential buildings, which attracted young adults.
+To reinvigorate the area, the government transformed the main shopping streets into pedestrian walkways, as it did in the 1970s, and offered tax benefits for the construction of residential buildings, which attracted young adults.